Ossifying fibromyxoid tumour (OFMT) is a soft tissue tumour of uncertain lineage.

 It typically manifests in adults.
 There may be a slight increased male predilection.

-The clinical presentation can vary dependent on location but usually tends to manifest as a slowly growing painless mass.
+The clinical presentation can vary depending on location but usually tends to manifest as a slowly growing painless mass.

 Its exact aetiology is not very clear but a schwannian or chondroid origin has sometimes been favoured.
 It comprises of small round cells dispersed in a myxoid matrix and can contain bone, osteoid, and collagen elements.

 It is reported to most often arise in the subcutaneous extremities.

 Other reported locations include